Extract from Sample_MyE2B.cfg...

 16-pixel high fonts (standard fonts)

 E2B will always load the unifont.hex.gz file first to ensure that non-Latin characters like Chinese glyphs will be displayed correctly (unless NOUNIFONT=1 is specified).
-Then the other font will be loaded over the top of unifont.hex.gz if you have specified one using the FONT variable.
+Then any other font will be loaded over the top of unifont.hex.gz if you have specified one using the FONT variable.

 Note: If you have set BIOSFONT=1 then the BIOS font will be used for characters 0x20-0x7F.
-If you also specify a FONT to be loaded, the full unifont.hex.gz font will be loaded first, then E2B will load the BIOS fonts for the 0x20-0x7F characters and then it will load the specified user font - if one is specified (which contains characters 0x20-0x7E if you use the E2B font files provided).
+If you also specify a FONT to be loaded, the full unifont.hex.gz font will be loaded first, then E2B will load the BIOS fonts for the 0x20-0x7F characters and then it will load the specified user font - if one is specified (which also contains characters 0x20-0x7E if you use the E2B font files provided).

 \_ISO\docs\Sample mnu files\E2B Menus\Font_Demo.mnu - This menu will add lots of different font choices to the Main menu so you can switch to any font (ASCII codes 32-127 only, so only standard ASCII English characters supported, so they can only be used for English because any special non-English characters will be displayed in the normal unifont font).